-Compost bins are provided next to waste and recycling stations and food waste disposed of in an on-site worm farm.
+Compost bins are provided next to waste and recycling stations and food waste is disposed of in our on-site worm farm.

 An analysis of our stationery use has been undertaken and for high use products eco-friendly alternatives have been sourced, i.e. carbon neutral paper, metal or bamboo pens with refills, etc.